Nigeria Tourist visa

 Nigeria tourist visa for Saint Helena citizens

-Papua New Guinea tourist visa is required for Saint Helenians citizens.
-The stay is usually short with a period of 60 days and visa expires in 6 months.
-Applicant is required to be present when applying for Papua New Guinea tourist visa.
-A total of 7 documents are required for applying Papua New Guinea tourist visa.
-You can also find useful tips from fellow travellers.
+Saint Helenians citizens must obtain a visa before travelling to Nigeria.
+Nigeria Tourist visa is required for Saint Helenians citizens.
+With this tourist visa stay is usually short with a period of 180 days.
+Applicant is not required to be present when applying for Nigeria tourist visa.
+A total of 5 documents are required for applying Nigeria tourist visa.
+You can find Nigeria visa exemptions.

 Original Passport or Travel document of Saint Helena with at least 6 months remaining validity on the date of travel and have at least 2 visa pages clear of any markings.

-A round-trip flight reservations(s) for Papua New Guinea.
-An Onward Ticket is a flight reservation made by a real travel agency that can be helpful for visa applications or if you want to enter a country without purchasing a return flight.
+A round-trip flight reservations(s) for Nigeria An Onward Ticket is a flight reservation made by a real travel agency that can be helpful for visa applications or if you want to enter a country without purchasing a return flight.
 Get verifiable one way, round trip, and multi-city flight bookings for visa purposes.

 Disclaimer: The information in the site should be used as a guide only.
 You are advised to contact your local official mission/consulate/embassy and ensure you have the latest information.
 We take no responsibility.